spring-ai-community/mcp-annotations/README.md

 This project consists of two main modules:

-1. **mcp-annotations** - Core annotations and method handling for MCP operations
+1. **mcp-annotations** - Core annotations and method handling for MCP operations.
+Depends only on MCP Java SDK.
 2. **spring-ai-mcp-annotations** - Spring AI integration for MCP annotations

 ## Overview